Full Form of RBI – Reserve Bank of India

 History of RBI

-- The reserve bank of India was established in the year 1935 and is also called as the Central bank of the nation.
-Before the establishment of the reserve bank of India, all of the functions as a central bank of the country were being performed by the imperial bank of India which was established in the year 1921.
+- The reserve bank of India was established in the year 1935 and is also called the nation’s Central bank.
+Before the establishment of the reserve bank of India, all of the functions as a central bank of the country were being performed by the imperial bank of India, which was established in the year 1921.

 - In the year 1926, the royal commission on the Indian currency and finance gave its recommendation for the purpose of creating the central bank for India so that control of the currency and the credit can be separated from the government and banking facilities can be augmented in the whole of the country.

-- After this recommendation and to give its effect, a bill was introduced in legislative assembly but the same was withdrawn after some time as there was disagreement among different persons.
-However, in the year 1933, the fresh bill got introduced after a recommendation through the white paper on the Indian constitutional reforms.
-This bill was then passed in the year 1934 after receiving the assent of the governor-general and the reserve bank began its operation on April 01, 1935.
+- After this recommendation and to give its effect, a bill was introduced in the legislative assembly, but the same was withdrawn after some time as there was disagreement among different persons.
+However, in 1933, the fresh bill was introduced after a recommendation through the white paper on the Indian constitutional reforms.
+This bill was then passed in 1934 after receiving the governor-general’s assent, and the reserve bank began its operation on April 01, 1935.

-- After few years, in the year reserve bank was nationalized by the government of India under reserve bank act, 1948 and RBI was taken over from the private shareholders by paying an appropriate amount of the compensation to them.
-Thus, the nationalization of the reserve bank of India took place in the year 1949 which started working as the government-owned bank from January 1, 1949.
+- After few years, in the year reserve bank was nationalized by India’s government under the reserve bank act, 1948, and RBI was taken over from the private shareholders by paying an appropriate amount of the compensation to them.
+Thus, India’s nationalization of the reserve bank took place in the year 1949, which started working as the government-owned bank from January 1, 1949.
 Presently, the head office of the reserve bank of India is located in Mumbai, Maharashtra.

 Objectives of RBI

 The following are the objectives of the Reserve Bank of India:

 - Supervise and undertake various initiatives for the financial sector that consists of financial institutions, commercial banks, and non-banking financial companies.